Department Chair: Henry Jakubowski

 234 General Chemistry II.
 (4)

 Topics include intermolecular forces, kinetics, chemical equilibria (especially solubilities and acid-base systems), thermodynamics and descriptive inorganic chemistry.
 Laboratory emphasis is on illustration of chemical principles, development of technique, quantitative measurement and data analysis.
 Prerequisite: 123.
 Spring.
+This course will not be offered after Spring 2013.

 235 Organic Chemistry I. (4)

 A systematic study of organic molecules and functional groups.
 Topics include nomenclature, bonding, molecular structure and reactivity, reaction mechanisms and current spectroscopic techniques.
 Laboratory emphasis is on purification, identification and elementary synthesis.
 Prerequisite: 234.
 Fall.
+This course will not be offered after Fall 2011.

 236 Organic Chemistry II.
 (4)

 Areas included are completion of the systematic study of organic functional groups, heterocyclic chemistry, natural products chemistry and multi-step organic synthesis.
 Laboratory emphasis is on multi-step synthesis and spectroscopic analysis.
 Prerequisite: 235.
 Spring.
+This course will not be offered after Spring 2012.

 271 Individual Learning Project.
 (1-4)